eapostol/minimalES6-v01/README.md

 as usual.

 Note: Ignore the version numbers referenced below, I copied the module names from package.json.
-So at the terminal it would be like
+So at the terminal you would install the modules like so...

+_npm install --save-dev webpack_

-_npm install --save-dev webpack npm install --save-dev webpack-dev-server_
+_npm install --save-dev webpack-dev-server_

-etc.
+_npm install --save-dev babel-cli_

+etc. (repeating for the remaining modules in the list below)

+Note specifying at @latest installs the latest version (if you like)

+_npm install --save-dev webpack@latest_

-Not specifying at @latest installs the latest version anyway.
-But note that they updated BABEL (thanks to my interference lol).
+But note that the folks that created BABEL updated BABEL recently (thanks to my interference lol).

     1. "webpack": "^1.13.2",
     2. "webpack-dev-server": "^1.15.0"